ryushu/jQuery-slide/README.md

 This method have two paramater option and callback function.
 $('selector').slide(option,callback);

-###option.auto : boolean
+###option.auto : boolean [default:false]
-  If elements are slid automatically or not.
+  Whether or not the elements are slid automatically.

 ###callback function
   Callback function called when slide action is ended.